-By default these are read from the WEB-INF directory.
+All of these files are read from the WEB-INF directory.
 Having this configuration "baked into" the application is okay in a development environment, but when the app needs to be deployed to a test or production environment, this configuration should be read from an external location.